reachtarunhere/flash-attention-scratch/MyReadme.md

 When adding sink tokens to SWA, I initially made a conceptual error.
 I incorrectly assumed that sink tokens were exempt from causal masking entirely, similar to a prefix-LM mask.

 The key learning here is that while sink tokens can be attended to by all subsequent tokens, **they themselves must still adhere to the causal mask**.
 A sink token at position `i` cannot attend to any token at position `j > i`.
 My final implementation correctly combines the sink mask with the causal mask to enforce this rule.

+## Problem 8: Not Finished and Some Lessons

+I spent maybe way too much time trying to derive the flash attention backward with all the jacobians by hand (I didn't want to cheat and look at the paper implementation).
+Overall it has been a good exercise.
+However I have decided to not yet implement coz I don't understand the concent of delta that is mentioned in the comments on the code.
+After looking at the flash attention paper I realized that it helps calculating dS from dP but without materalizing the full Jacobian.
+However, I am still not very clear how it avoids that so I will spend some more time with pen and paper before I go ahead and implement this.

+dS( 𝑗) 𝑖 = P ( 𝑗) 𝑖 ◦ (dP( 𝑗) 𝑖 − 𝐷𝑖)

+is the line that I didn't fully grasp.

+Hopefully I can submit this later and still claim the bonus points as promised by Dr. Thang Luong :P